 Whether you use a professional or do your wedding day makeup yourself, avoid the temptation to cake it on in an effort to hide blemishes or signs of aging.
 There are two reasons for this: for one, you want to look like yourself in the pictures.
 Two, by the end of the long wedding day the makeup will settle into the lines in your face and make you look older than you really are.
 When it comes to makeup, less is often more.

 It goes without saying that you want to use only the highest quality beauty products on your child’s wedding day.
 This makeup has got to last and stay looking beautiful all day, and you often get what you pay for.
 Choose waterproof mascara and eye makeup – even if you think you’ll be totally composed during the wedding, on your child’s big day you never know what emotions will unexpectedly overtake you!

 A final consideration is what to do with your nails.
 A day or two before the wedding, visit a salon or give yourself a manicure (and pedicure, if your toes will be showing!) at home.
 Give yourself enough time to correct any disasters, but not long enough that the polish will start chipping, flaking, or cracking by the wedding.

 Choose a neutral nail color.
 A French manicure is one of the best, most natural nail looks for your child’s wedding day.
 If you choose to paint your nails in color, stay in the pink or red family.
 Avoid bright colors, especially any that clash with the wedding colors.

 With the perfect dress, shoes, hair, makeup, and nails, you’ll be ready for anything on your daughter’s wedding day.
-Being the mother of the bride means that you get to pamper yourself just a little so you can look your best.
+As the mother of the bride you should pamper yourself a little, so you can look your best.

 ♥ Jenny Evans